Batt's Corner

 A former part of the great West Field of Kingston Manor

-Batt's Corner was originally part of the great Medieval West Field of Kingston Manor.
+Batt's Corner was originally part of the great medieval West Field of Kingston Manor.

 The first part of the name of Batt's Corner (Parcel 582), also known as Butt's Corner, possibly derives from being "Land in a common field abutting more or less at right angle upon another section, or land which because of the irregular shape of the field, fall short of the full length." ('The Parish Chest', WE Tate, 1946).
 'Batt' is a dialect word for the corner of a ploughed field deriving from the Middle English term for an irregularly-shaped end piece of a common field.
 The second part of the name comes simply from the fact that this former field lay in the corner formed at the junction of Preston Road and Ilchester Road.